cwendorf/spTools/README.md

 ### Overview

 `spTools` is a small collection of functions that add to the array of tools in Doug Bonett's `statpsych` package.
-Some functions provide calculations not present in `statpsych`, whereas other functions offer vectorized versions of `statpsych` functions.
+Some functions provide calculations not present in `statpsych`, whereas other functions offer vector input versions of `statpsych` functions.
 Still other functions further standardize `statpsych` output.

 ### Installation